amy17519/amy17519-me/content/post/2019-04-25-how-to-organize-a-satrday-la-conference.md

 ## Side Effects After SatRday LA
 #### The Good Part
 LA R community and fellow SatRday organizers around the world are awesome and very supportive!
-I learned a lot from fixing website, making google sheets/forms/docs, raising money, emailing etc. SatRday LA will (hopefully) be held annually in different regiond of the Greater Los Angeles each year.
-We plan to rotate between regional organizers and please email satrdays.losangeles@gmail.com if you are interested in learning more.
+I learned a lot from fixing website, making google sheets/forms/docs, raising money, emailing etc. SatRday LA will (hopefully) be held annually in a different region of the Greater Los Angeles each year.
+We plan to rotate between regional organizers and please email [satrdays.losangeles@gmail.com](mailto:satrdays.losangeles@gmail.com) if you are interested in learning more.

 #### The Not-so-good Part
 I still type SatRday instead of Saturday a lot of times.
 And iPhone autocorrect stopped working a long time ago.
 Before SatRday LA, I was not on Twitter.
 Now I am on Twitter too much...